 For security reasons, the main entrance to the hospital is not accessible after 8pm.
-After this time you will need to access the hospital via our Emergency Centre, Entrance 6, off Herries Street.
+After this time you will need to access the hospital via our Emergency Department, Entrance 6, off Herries Street.

-On arrival at the Emergency Centre you will be directed to the Dorothea Devine Maternity Unit.
+On arrival at the Emergency Department you will be directed to the Dorothea Devine Maternity Unit.

-What to bring - for you

-This booklet with your Request for Admission Form and any letters from your doctor for the hospital

-ID photos of both parents (for baby security reasons) - e.g. a recent family photo

-Signed consent forms (ask your doctor for this form)

-Doctor's antenatal card

-Comfortable night attire, dressing gown

-Personal toiletries for bathing/showering, including hairdryer

-Slippers or comfortable footwear

-Your current medications in their pharmacy dispensed containers in a separate plastic bag, not in your luggage.
-Please include a clearly written list of your medication, dosage and how often it is taken
+What to bring - for you Request for Admission Form and any letters from your doctor for the hospital Signed consent forms (ask your doctor for these) Doctor's antenatal card Comfortable night attire, dressing gown.
+(Consider button up tops/nighties to ease breastfeeding and skin-to-skin contact).
+Personal toiletries for bathing/showering Slippers or comfortable footwear Your current medications in their pharmacy dispensed containers in a separate plastic bag, not in your luggage.
+Please include a clearly written list of your medication, dosage and how often it is taken Nursing bras Nursing pads Two packets of sanitary pads - maternity or overnight pads Casual clothes, including front opening shirts Aids you usually use such as glasses, contact lens, etc Books and magazines Pharmaceutical entitlement or concession card Health insurance card and verification

-Nursing bras

-Nursing pads

-Three packets of sanitary pads - maternity or overnight pads

-Casual clothes, including front opening shirts

-Aids you usually use such as glasses, contact lens, etc

-Books and magazines

-Pharmaceutical entitlement or concession card

-Health insurance card and verification

-Medicare Card / Pension Card

-Relevant X-rays, MRI or CT scans

-Phone charger

-Wh at to bring - for your baby

-One packet of disposable nappies

-Baby wipes

-Bath solution

-Own baby clothes (jumpsuits, singlets, booties)

-Formula of your choice, bottles and teats (if not breastfeeding)

-Baby pacifiers (optional)

-Going home clothes

-Baby shawl/bunny rug/muslin wrap